Howard County Council members concerned about teacher pay

 “That amount is not commensurate with what many other districts have negotiated, ratified and even been funded, nor does it get us closer to what is required by the Blueprint Legislation,” Schmitt said.

-A school board official did not immediately respond to a request for comment.
+A school board official did not provide comment due to ongoing negotiations with bargaining units.

 The minimum salary for Howard County teachers is currently $58,744.
 The Blueprint for Maryland’s Future, the state’s multiyear plan to improve public schools, requires school systems statewide to increase teacher pay to a minimum of $60,000 by 2026.

-After facing a difficult budget season that included a $99.3 million deficit and triple-digit staffing cuts, the Howard County Board of Education sent Ball a spending plan request totaling $1.5 billion, including a $1.14 billion ask for the general fund in March.
+After facing a difficult budget season that included a $99.3 million deficit and triple-digit staffing cuts, the Howard County Board of Education sent Howard County Executive Calvin Ball a spending plan request totaling $1.5 billion, including a $1.14 billion request for the general fund in March.

 The school board’s adopted budget eliminated approximately 132 school-based positions and 92 non-school-based positions.

-Last month, Howard County Executive Calvin Ball proposed to the county council a $2.4 billion budget for the fiscal 2025 year, with $1.14 billion for the school system.
+Last month, Ball proposed to the county council a $2.4 billion budget for the fiscal 2025 year, with $1.14 billion for the school system.
 The school board has asked for an additional $55.2 million in their approved budget.